 There are ten positions on the first page of Google search results.
 If your SEO campaign is to be effective you need to be one of those ten.
 If you are in a small town you should ideally be in one of the top positions.
 If you are in a major city you will likely be successful in marketing just by being on the first page.
 Whatever your goals are, make sure that the provider you are looking to use has succeeded in your vertical in the past.

-Keep in mind that a client’s position has to do with many factors within an SEO firm’s control (on-site tags and practices, external link building, etc) and many factors outside of the SEO firm’s control (past media mentions of the client, the quality of their website, the value/quality of their client’s products or services, and the budget for the SEO campaign).
+Keep in mind that a client’s position has to do with many factors within an SEO agency’s control (on-site tags and practices, external link building, etc) and many factors outside of the SEO agency’s control (past media mentions of the client, the quality of their website, the value/quality of their client’s products or services, and the budget for the SEO campaign).

-Before you hire an SEO/marketing firm make sure they’ve achieved success for a business just like yours.
+Before you hire an SEO/marketing agency make sure they’ve achieved success for a business just like yours.
 Don’t be fooled by a logo they proudly show off of a multinational corporation that they once served.
-You aren’t looking to hire a marketing firm with Coca-Cola as a client.
+You aren’t looking to hire a marketing agency with Coca-Cola as a client.
 You want one that has clients like you.

 INCLUDE PROFESSIONALS IN YOUR PURCHASE PROCESS